ctkjose/v-book/src/en/structs.md

   println(user)
 }
 ```

+Now we can access the function `set_quota` the same way we access the struct's fields.
+In our example we used `user.set_quota(500)` to invoke the function.
+The variable `user` becomes the "receiver" and inside our function our variable `usr` will point to the receiver `user`.

 > The visibility rules also apply to the structure's methods.
 We add `pub` keyword to be able to invoke our method from other files.
 For example if we place our `User` struct on its own separate file like "accounts.v" (creates a module named accounts).